wanda1/Homework-1-Rutgers-Bootcamp/README.md

 are not settled for whatever reason, they can be reversed or cancelled.

 Ripple offers to solved this problem with their RippleNet protocol and their cryptocurrency XRP.
-RippleNet allows banks to transform information much quicker and cheaper than SWIFT.
+RippleNet allows banks to transfer information much quicker and cheaper than SWIFT.
 They also allow banks to issue IOU's to each other.
 An IOU is simply a debt that one bank owes to another.
 However, the real magic happens with the XRP token.
 With XRP, banks can now transfer value and settle transactions in real time and at very low costs, as opposed to SWIFT which can take days to settle transactions and is very